Comparing NeoGames (NGMS) and The Competition

 |-$75.39 million

-NeoGames’ competitors have higher revenue, but lower earnings than NeoGames.
-NeoGames is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+NeoGames’ peers have higher revenue, but lower earnings than NeoGames.
+NeoGames is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

-This is a summary of current ratings and target prices for NeoGames and its competitors, as provided by MarketBeat.com.
+This is a breakdown of current recommendations for NeoGames and its peers, as reported by MarketBeat.com.

 |Sell Ratings